Safetys0FF/DKI-Reporting-engine-V2/Command Center/Data Bus/diagnostic_manager/read_me/DIAGNOSTIC_SYSTEM_SOP.md

 4. **Escalation**: Critical signals added to priority repair queue
 5. **Repair**: Automatic repair attempt via `_repair_signal_timeout()`

+#### 3.2.3 Parent Module Routing (CAN Bus)
+- `CommsSystem` builds parent/child mappings from `system_registry.json` during initialization.
+- Signals addressed to subsystems are automatically routed through their parent modules; the original subsystem address is preserved in `original_target_address` and `payload['target_subsystem']`.
+- **Subscription requests** are issued to each parent module (Bus-1, Evidence Locker, Gateway, GUI, etc.) with the full list of child addresses they supervise.
+- **Direct subsystem transmissions** should be avoided.
+Always communicate with the parent module and let the diagnostic messenger relay the message down to the subsystem.

 ### 3.3 Fault Management Procedures

 #### 3.3.1 Priority Repair Queue